IF I CAN’T DO MY OLD JOB, DOES THE EMPLOYER HAVE TO RETRAIN ME?

-Many employers, insurance companies and their vocational rehabilitation services attempt to fulfill their responsibilities to provide vocational rehabilitation by just shipping their employees off to “job fairs” or temp agencies.
+Many employers, insurance companies and their vocational rehabilitation services attempt to fulfill their responsibilities to provide vocational rehabilitation by just ordering workers to apply for dead-end minimum wage jobs.
+Others even try to insist injured workers sign contracts and releases agreeing to perform volunteer work with all sorts of illegal conditions.
 This is not adequate compliance with the Act’s requirements.
 Even the pro-Big Business Engler-appointed Appellate Commission stated that it is not appropriate to dump the injured workers of the middle class into entry level or minimum wage jobs.
 “The fundamental goal,” is instead “to return the employee to a “remunerative occupation.”
 Stocki, WCAC, #01-0002.

 Those providing vocational rehabilitation to workers must provide on each referral, regardless of the source of the referral, an unbiased, comprehensive evaluation of rehabilitation need, even though the referral may be made for a limited specific service.
 Vocational rehabilitation programs should first explore the possibility of returning an employee to work with his or her employer, either to the same job or a modified job which is within the employee’s capabilities to perform.
-If this cannot be done, the program should explore direct job-placement to appropriate alternative employment in the community and/or short-term retraining up to 52 weeks.
-If at any time during the course of the rehabilitation program, it becomes apparent that there are no reasonably attainable jobs for which the injured worker is qualified, short-term retraining should be considered.
-If job placement services are unsuccessful after 60 to 90 days, they are considered highly questionable by the Agency and the possibility of retraining should be reconsidered.
+Agency rules provide that a worker can receive retraining at any time in the vocational rehabilitation process in order to restore the worker to his or her prior wage earning capacity.
+If job placement services have been unsuccessful after 60 to 90 days, they have long been considered highly questionable by the Agency, and retraining has been considered.

 Rehabilitation counselors are furthermore forbidden from interfering with due process between the employer and employee, from giving legal advice to clients, from negotiating or recommending workers’ compensation settlements for clients, from “pushing” clients beyond their capabilities and from engaging in claims investigative or adversarial activities.

-Because the vocational rehab rules right now are not being strictly enforced, you really need to contact us so we can give you individualized advice as to how to deal with vocational rehabilitation counselors who may be harassing you or breaking the law.
-Under the 2011 Amendment to the Act passed by the Republican Legislature and Republican Governor Snyder, partially disabled workers injured after December 19, 2011 must look for work they can do, otherwise their weekly benefits can be reduced by their “wage earning capacity.”
-Such workers should still be able to pursue vocational rehabilitation.
+Because the vocational rehab rules right now are being routinely violated by worker’s compensation insurers, you really need to contact us so we can give you individualized advice as to how to deal with vocational rehabilitation counselors who may be harassing you or breaking the law.
+Under the 2011 Amendment to the Act passed by the Republican Legislature and Republican Governor Snyder, partially disabled workers injured after December 19, 2011 must usually look for work they can do, otherwise their weekly benefits can be reduced by their “wage earning capacity.”
+Such workers are still allowed to pursue vocational rehabilitation.